ai4os/docker-mail/README.md

   <img src="https://ai4eosc.eu/wp-content/uploads/sites/10/2022/09/horizontal-transparent.png" alt="logo" width="500"/>
 </div>

-# Automated mail
+# Automated mail notifications

 [![Build client](https://github.com/ai4os/docker-mail/actions/workflows/build-docker-client.yml/badge.svg)](https://github.com/ai4os/docker-mail/actions/workflows/build-docker-client.yml)
 [![Build server](https://github.com/ai4os/docker-mail/actions/workflows/build-docker-server.yml/badge.svg)](https://github.com/ai4os/docker-mail/actions/workflows/build-docker-server.yml)

 This project has been developed based on the need to notify users when their [Nomad jobs](https://github.com/AI4EOSC/ai4-papi/tree/master/etc) are assigned after a delay time (currently set to 7 days).
 For this and due to specific needs of the mail service used it's necessary to take a client-server approach.

-Both Docker images ([Client](https://hub.docker.com/repository/docker/sftobias/mail-client) and [Server](https://hub.docker.com/repository/docker/sftobias/mail-server/general)) are available on Dockerhub.

 The idea is that the client part will be deployed as a side task (`mailtask`) in a Nomad job, taking care of all the temporal logic.
 If the premise is met then it will make a request to the server, which will be in charge of sending the email.

+Both Docker images are available in the project's Harbor registry:
+* `registry.services.ai4os.eu/ai4os/docker-mail:client`
+* `registry.services.ai4os.eu/ai4os/docker-mail:server`

 ## Usage